tomwillow/SmartCharsetConverter/README-en.md

 Function:

-* Batch conversion to UTF-8/UTF-8 BOM/GB18030, etc.
+- Batch conversion to UTF-8/UTF-8 BOM/GB18030, etc.
-* Convert line breaks to CRLF/LF/CR
+- Convert line breaks to CRLF/LF/CR
-* Check whether characters are lost to ensure that the conversion process is reversible
+- Check whether characters are lost to ensure that the conversion process is reversible
-* Support command line (use $ ./SmartCharsetConverter --help for details)
+- Support command line (use $ ./SmartCharsetConverter --help for details)
-* Multi-language support (click the "hammer" button in the bottom right corner to switch languages)
+- Multi-language support (click the "hammer" button in the bottom right corner to switch languages)
+- Batch conversion to Vietnamese charset: VNI/VPS/VISCII/TCVN3（Currently unable to detect these charset. please use the "No File Filter" mode）

 Supported Platform:

-* Win10 x64
+- Win10 x64
-* Win7 x64 (haven’t tried it yet)
+- Win7 x64 (haven’t tried it yet)

 ![img](snapshot/v0.8-english.png)